cboettig/ews-review/manuscript-w-refs.md

 -   Transcritical bifurcation
     -   Change between positive and zero stable equilibrium
     -   Common in many models [Examples - models of invasion, fisheries]
-    -   CSD shown to occur prior to transcritical bifurcation [@Chisholm2009;
+    -   CSD shown to occur prior to transcritical bifurcation (Chisholm and Filotas 2009, Kéfi et al. 2012)
-        @Kefi2012]
-    -   Experimental evidence for CSD in @Drake2010
+    -   Experimental evidence for CSD in Drake and Griffen (2010)

 -   Hopf bifurcation
     -   Transition between stable equilibrium and limit cycles
-    -   Common in predatory-prey systems [@May1972].
+    -   Common in predatory-prey systems (May 1972).
-    -   CSD shown to occur prior to Hopf bifurcation [@Chisholm2009; @Kefi2012]
+    -   CSD shown to occur prior to Hopf bifurcation (Chisholm and Filotas 2009, Kéfi et al. 2012)

 Non-Catastrophic Bifurcations without CSD
 -----------------------------------------